-DRC Director Scott Strand, 970-259-5306 scott@twinbuttesofdurango.com DRC Manager Paula Schler, 970-259-5306 paula@twinbuttesofdurango.com
+DRC Chair Scott Strand, 970-259-3883 or drcdirector@twinbuttesmetrodistrict.org DRC Manager Paula Schler, 970-749-1620 or info@twinbuttesmetrodistrict.org

-2.3 SITE STAKING AND TREE MARKING
+2.4 SITE STAKING AND TREE MARKING

-Site staking of corners of proposed buildings, garage, driveway street interconnect, and detached ADU if applicable, must be completed prior to submitting the Preliminary Design Review Submittal Package.
-This is to provide the DRC a general idea of the placement of the improvements for a better understanding of the project.
+Site staking of corners of proposed buildings, garage, driveway street interconnect, and detached ADU if applicable, must be completed prior to submitting the Preliminary Design Review Submittal Package to provide the DRC a general idea of the placement of the improvements for a better understanding of the project.
+If staking is not completed at this time due to weather or other reasons, applicant must inform the DRC Chair or Manager as soon as staking is completed, so DRC and community members may view it.
 Trees taller than 6' planned for removal shall be clearly marked on-site with orange tape.
 DRC reserves the right to request ridgeline story poles to show the height of a building.

-2.4 DESIGN REVIEW PROCESS - SINGLE-FAMILY RESIDENTIAL
+2.5 DESIGN REVIEW PROCESS FOR SINGLE-FAMILY RESIDENTIAL PROJECTS